unik-name/docs.unikname.network/docs/cli.md

 #### Network cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 ### `properties:set`

 #### Introduction
-Set (add or update) properties of UNIK token.
+Set (add or update) properties of UNIKNAME token.

 Users properties keys must start with `usr/`.
 Keys without this prefix are reserved for internal properties.